 Future sales of our common stock and the availability of our common stock for sale may depress the market price for our common stock.
-Upon completion of this offering, shares of common stock will be outstanding.
-All of the shares sold in this offering will be freely tradable.
+Upon completion of this offering, 23,673,756 shares of common stock will be outstanding.
+All 6,000,000 of the shares sold in this offering will be freely tradable, subject to the requirements of the federal securities laws.
 Except as set forth below, the remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
 These remaining shares will be available for sale in the public market roughly as follows:

-Date of Availability of Sale Approximate Number of Shares As of the date of this prospectus 180 days after the date of this prospectus (although a portion of such shares will be subject to certain volume limitations pursuant to Rule 144)
+Date of Availability of Sale Approximate Number of Shares As of the date of this prospectus 0 180 days after the date of this prospectus (although a portion of such shares will be subject to certain volume limitations pursuant to Rule 144) 15,562,645 Between 180 and 365 days after the date of this prospectus 2,111,111